costs-to-expect/api/README.md

 ## Headers

-Response will include multiple headers, the table details the purpose behind each header.
+Responses will include multiple headers, the table details the purpose behind some of the custom headers.

 | Header | Purpose |
 | :--- | :--- |